Claudine Longet: Career breakthrough and music

-In 1968, Longet co-starred with Peter Sellers in The Party, a box-office hit that Blake Edwards wrote, produced, and directed.
+In 1968, Longet co-starred with Peter Sellers, Steve Franken, Gavin MacLeod, Denny Miller, along with Carol Wayne' in The Party, a box-office hit Blake Edwards wrote, produced, and directed.
 Longet sang the Henry Mancini and Don Black song "Nothing to Lose" in the film.

 In 1971, she joined Williams's Barnaby Records label.
 She released singles and two albums for Barnaby: We've Only Just Begun in 1971 and Let's Spend the Night Together in 1972.
 She also recorded songs for a projected third album for Barnaby that went unreleased.
 Many of the songs for the planned third album appeared on the 1993 CD titled Sugar Me, after the Lynsey de Paul song that Longet recorded in the early 1970s, but the masters for some of the other songs are missing and presumed lost.

 In 1975, she appeared as the Flower (a non-singing role) on the children's album The Little Prince, based on the novel by Antoine de Saint-Exupéry.
 The album won the Grammy Award for Best Album for Children in 1976.

-She has enjoyed success on the music popularity charts.
-Her 1967 debut album, Claudine, peaked at number 11 on the Billboard pop albums chart in the US.
+She enjoyed some chart success.
+Her 1967 debut album, Claudine, peaked at number 11 on the Billboard pop albums chart in the United States.
 Claudine became a RIAA-certified gold album, selling more than 500,000 copies.
-Subsequent albums The Look of Love peaked at number 33 in 1967 and Love Is Blue peaked at number 29 in 1968 on the Billboard pop albums chart in the U.S.
+Subsequent Longet albums The Look of Love peaked at number 33 in 1967 and Love Is Blue peaked at number 29 in 1968 on the Billboard pop albums chart in the U.S.

 Longet's musical cohort on her charting albums was arranger Nick DeCaro.
 He also arranged her other two albums on A&M, Colours (1968) and Run Wild, Run Free (1970), as well as We've Only Just Begun (1971) on Barnaby.

 She had hit singles in America on the Billboard Adult Contemporary chart.
-Her charting singles include her version of "Here, There and Everywhere" (music and lyrics by John Lennon and Paul McCartney), "Hello, Hello" (composed by Terry MacNeil and Peter Kraemer), "Good Day Sunshine" (composed by John Lennon and Paul McCartney), "Small Talk" (music and lyrics by Garry Bonner and Alan Gordon), and "Love is Blue", a 1967 Eurovision Song Contest entry that gained fourth place (music by André Popp and French lyrics by Pierre Cour).
-Another song, "Wanderlove" (music and lyrics by Mason Williams), went to number seven on the singles charts in Singapore.
+Her charting singles include her version of "Here, There and Everywhere" (music and lyrics by John Lennon and Paul McCartney), "Hello, Hello" (composed by Terry MacNeil and Peter Kraemer), "Good Day Sunshine" (composed by John Lennon and Paul McCartney), "Small Talk" (music and lyrics by Garry Bonner and Alan Gordon), and "Love is Blue" (music by André Popp and English lyrics by Marty Robbins).
+"Love is Blue" is a cover version of the original French song "L'amour est bleu" (French lyrics by Pierre Cour).
+It was sung by Vicky Leandros representing Luxembourg at the Eurovision Song Contest 1967.
+Another Longet track, "Wanderlove" (music and lyrics by Mason Williams), went to number seven on the singles charts in Singapore.
 She remains popular in Japan, where all of her original albums were reissued on CD.